 The Alpine chough can live up to 21,300 feet above sea level.
 This bird has nested higher than any other bird in the world.
 They have broad, powerful wings and tails, which help them withstand strong winds.
 They also have deeply slotted wing tips making it easier for them to maneuver.
 These birds that fly in a flock often use air currents to cut down on the amount of energy they spend while flying.
 These birds nest in rocks, which helps protect them from strong winds.

 The eggs have fewer pores than other eggs.
 Therefore, these eggs lose less water.
-The hemoglobin in the eggs is also different so that it requires less oxygen.
+The hemoglobin in the eggs is also different so it requires less oxygen.
 When the hatchlings are born, their body is covered with a thick downy covering.